Timing info tab in BB Control

-From release v.3.7 of both ACG SDK and CPP SDK, BB control has been discontinued and has been replaced with Imperix Cockpit, which offers superior features and easy of use.
-Nevertheless, the same timing information can be found in Cockpit in the “Target Info” pane.
+From release v.3.7 of both ACG SDK and CPP SDK, BB control has been discontinued.
+It has been replaced by imperix Cockpit which offers an extended set of features and a superior user experience.
+The same timing information can be found in Cockpit.
+To learn more please visit the Cockpit user guide page.

 The BB Control Timing info tab provides a graphical representation of the various computation and communication delays involved in the B-Board PRO and B-Box RCP power electronics controllers during run-time.